gaobb/CDFTSVM/README.md

 The CDFTSVM not only inherits the advantages of twin SVM but also leads to a fast and robust classification results.
 It is suitable for high dimension and noisy inputs.

-# Usage Instructions:
+# Usage Instructions

 In matlab, run demo.m.

-# Visualization:
+# Visualization

 <div align=center><img width="450" height="450" src="./images/CDFTSVMRbf.png"/></div>

 # Additional Information